Phoebe-Jao/shopping-cart/README.md

 # 📝 Shopping Cart – React + Tailwind CSS

-A simple and responsive shopping cart page built with **React.js** and **Tailwind CSS**.
-The original layout was provided by [Frontend Mentor](https://www.frontendmentor.io/), with some custom design adjustments.
+A single page shopping cart built with **React.js** and **Tailwind CSS**.
+AmaiCart is a fictional project inspired by existing digital learning institutions.
+It is made for practice/portfolio purposes only.

 ---